-The Teaching and School Practices tool offers Kāhui Ako good quality information about practices in member schools that will be useful in
+The Teaching, School, and Principal Leadership Practices (TSP) Survey Tool offers Kāhui Ako good quality information about practices in member schools that will be useful in

 - understanding the Kāhui Ako’s strengths and needs, alongside achievement data and student engagement data.
 Teachers and principals in Kāhui Ako also answer a small set of additional questions about what they are getting from their Kāhui Ako participation.